DattaSujayAyyagari/Alzheimer-s-Feature-Analysis/README.md

 eTIV: Estimated Total Intracranial Volume.
 nWBV: Normalized Whole Brain Volume.
 ASF: Atlas Scaling Factor.
-The dataset is preprocessed to include these features along with encoded categorical variables such as gender and disease group.

-Setup
-Prerequisites
-Ensure you have the following installed:

-Python 3.x
-Python libraries: pandas, numpy, scikit-learn, xgboost, matplotlib, seaborn, scipy Installation
-Install the required Python packages using the following command:

-bash
-Copy code
-pip install pandas numpy scikit-learn xgboost matplotlib seaborn scipy Data
-Place your alzheimer.csv file in the working directory.
+Code Description
 Data Preprocessing
-Scaling: Features like Age, EDUC, SES, MMSE, eTIV, and ASF are scaled to a range of 0-1.
+Feature Scaling: Selected features (Age, EDUC, SES, MMSE, eTIV, ASF) are scaled to a range of 0-1.
+This is done using min-max scaling to ensure that features are on a comparable scale.
-Data Cleaning: Specific rows are removed to ensure a clean dataset.
+Data Cleaning: Specific rows are dropped to clean the dataset and ensure consistency.
-Encoding: Target variable Group and feature M/F are encoded into numerical values to facilitate model training.
+Encoding: Categorical variables such as Group and M/F are encoded into numerical values.
+This step involves converting categorical text labels into integer values for compatibility with machine learning algorithms.
 Model Training
+The XGBoost classifier is trained on the preprocessed dataset:

-The processed data is split into training and testing sets.
-The XGBoost classifier is trained on the training dataset.
-The training process includes tuning the model using parameters such as learning rate, maximum depth, and the number of estimators.
+Train-Test Split: The dataset is split into training (80%) and testing (20%) sets.
+Training: The model is trained using the training data with XGBoost, configured for binary classification with specific parameters like objective, random_state, and eval_metric.
+Early Stopping: Early stopping is used during training to prevent overfitting by stopping training when the model's performance on a validation set no longer improves.
 Evaluation
-The model's performance is evaluated using various metrics:
+Model performance is evaluated using the following metrics and techniques:

-Confusion Matrix: Visualizes the accuracy of the predictions.
+Confusion Matrix: Provides a summary of prediction results on the test data, showing true positive, true negative, false positive, and false negative predictions.
-Accuracy: Overall correctness of the model's predictions.
-Recall: Ability of the model to find all the relevant cases.
-Precision: Accuracy of the positive predictions.
-Classification Report: Provides a detailed report including precision, recall, and F1 score.
+Metrics: Key performance metrics include accuracy, recall, precision, and F1 score.
-ROC Curve: Illustrates the true positive rate against the false positive rate.
+ROC Curve: A Receiver Operating Characteristic (ROC) curve is plotted to visualize the trade-off between true positive rate and false positive rate, with the Area Under the Curve (AUC) score indicating overall performance.
 Hyperparameter Tuning
+Hyperparameter tuning is performed using RandomizedSearchCV to find the optimal set of parameters for the XGBoost model:

-Hyperparameters for the XGBoost model are optimized using RandomizedSearchCV.
-This involves searching over a range of values for parameters like learning rate, depth of trees, and number of estimators to find the best combination that improves model performance.
+Parameter Search: Various hyperparameters such as learning rate, tree depth, and number of estimators are optimized to enhance model performance.
+Cross-Validation: The search uses cross-validation to evaluate different combinations of hyperparameters and select the best model.
 Results
-The best model is identified through hyperparameter tuning and evaluated on the test set.
-The evaluation includes metrics such as weighted F1 score, accuracy, and the area under the ROC curve (AUC).
+Best Model: The best-performing model is identified through hyperparameter tuning and is used to make predictions on the test set.
+Test Accuracy: The model's performance is assessed on the test set using metrics such as the weighted F1 score.
 Visualization
-Visualizations include:

-Confusion Matrix: Highlights the performance of the model in terms of correctly and incorrectly classified instances.
+Several visualizations are used to illustrate model performance:

+Confusion Matrix Heatmap: Shows the distribution of true and predicted classes.
-ROC Curve: Shows the trade-off between true positive rate and false positive rate.
+ROC Curve: Plots the true positive rate against the false positive rate, indicating the model's classification capabilities with the calculated AUC.
 Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request if you have suggestions or improvements.
+Contributions to this project are welcome!
+If you have suggestions or improvements, please fork the repository and submit a pull request.